juyoungwang/juyoungwangblog/content/authors/admin/index.md

 highlight_name: true
 ---

 Juyoung Wang is a Ph.D. student in Industrial and Systems Engineering at the Computational Optimization Lab of University of Toronto.
+He obtained his Master of Applied Science degree in Industrial and Systems Engineering in University of Toronto, under supervision of two professors: [Merve Bodur](https://sites.google.com/site/mervebodr/) and [Mucahit Cevik](https://people.ryerson.ca/mcevik/).

 His research interests include both mathematical optimization and statistics, and their intersections such as statistical learning (both non-deep and deep learning) and interpretable AI.
 Juyoung also has worked on a variety of applied topics such as healthcare, sales time series forecasting applied to profit maximization, transportation and logistics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}resumé{{< /staticref >}}.